chim347/Lab211/README.md

-# Welocme to Lab211 Repository
+# Welcome to Lab211 Repository

 ### You will find in this repo a Java project with the following features included: